Today I’m sharing this $35 thrift store dresser that I painted in the gorgeous, Aubusson Blue Chalk Paint.

 Sorry, bad blogger I know.

-But I used Citristrip and my handy dandy little best friend—>my sander.
+But I used my absolutely favorite stripper and my handy dandy little best friend—>my sander.

 (Gloves, safety glasses and dust mask are a must!
 Safety first.
 Always.)

 I sanded the top down to reveal a nice, smooth, beautiful wood under all the junk.
-I then used Minwax Dark Walnut to stain.
+I then used this stain for the top.

 After that, I put several coats of Satin poly on top.
 I don’t like things too shiny.